 Lower Lea Valley Locality Group

 There are 8 GP practices in the Lower Lea Valley locality covering the areas of Waltham Cross, Cheshunt and Broxbourne.
-They provide care for a population of around 75,000 people with a budget for 2014/15 or £81.3m.
+They provide care for a population of around 75,000 people.

 |The main hospitals used by patients in Lower Lea Valley are:||Other providers:||Local authorities:|